patridge/StackGeography/README.md

 ##StackGeography

-StackGeography is the code behind [stackgeography.com](http://www.stackgeography.com/).
-Stackgeography.com is a mapping of recent question from [Stack Exchange API][1] sites on a [Google Maps API][2] map.
+StackGeography is the code behind [stackgeography.apphb.com](http://stackgeography.apphb.com/).
+StackGeography is a mapping of recent question from [Stack Exchange API][1] sites on a [Google Maps API][2] map.
 All Stack Exchange sites are capable of being polled, though the current selection system filters out the corresponding "Meta *" sites to keep the list from being so long.

 ###Newly Added